A: Hello! Who are you, and what do you do?

-D: The 7 years of communication with David Irvine taught me that one can dream big things and inspired me to actively help Safe.
-All members of the Safe community help free of charge, we organize ourselves and everyone is free to join.
+D: The 7 years of communication with David Irvine taught me that one can dream big things and inspired me to help Safe actively.
+All members of the Safe community help free of charge, we organize ourselves, and everyone is free to join.

 The Incerto works from Taleb taught me how important it is to play with a soul.
 So I use my own money to pay for everything I do for the Safe Network.

 And Richard Heart (https://richardheart.com/) teach me most of the things I know about cryptocurrencies and why the best we can do as human beings is to help other people.

 A: Do you have any advice for other creators, entrepreneurs, or developers who want to get started or are just starting out?

 D: There are too many knowledgeable people and too few active people in the world.
 Even if you don’t know enough, if you act and don’t give up, you will learn along the way.

 A: I recognize the tattoo on your hand, is that real?